 Wash then peel the sweet potatoes.
 My mom cuts the potatoes length ways into two pieces.
 This time I chose to cut them so they come out round.
 Cut 3/4 inch slices.

-Bake sweet potatoes for one hour and ten minutes.
+Cover sweet potatoes with foil and bake for one hour and ten minutes.

 Cool then refrigerate.
-Sitting in refrigerator overnight will make sweet potatoes “candied” if you use maple sugar, agave not so much.
+Sitting in refrigerator overnight will help the sweet potatoes to candy.
 We found by cooking a day ahead helps the flavors meld and the sugar to thicken.
-The next day reheat in 400° oven for about 20 minutes.
-Before reheating, I added a little more agave.
+The next day reheat potatoes with foil for about 30 minutes in 400° oven.

 Food for Thought: